TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 16) Type: man ls | col -b > man.ls.txt
 17) Type: ls man.*.txt

-Success you have just toured Unix/Linux and used live the basic essential commands you will use everywhere.
+Great Work!
+You have just toured Unix/Linux and used live the basic essential commands you will use everywhere.